-Careology Professional transforms traditional cancer care by providing clinicians with previously unavailable patient health data and insights, collected in real-time from wearable devices and the Careology app, which Macmillan Cancer Support features on a shortlist of recommended services.
+Careology Professional transforms traditional cancer care by providing clinicians with previously unavailable patient health data and insights, collected from wearable devices and the Careology app, which Macmillan Cancer Support features on a shortlist of recommended services.

 Currently, clinicians have no means to remotely manage or proactively support patients going through gruelling and often extremely toxic treatment regimes.
 They have to rely on patients to get in touch if they have severe symptoms or side effects when at home, and their own recollection of how they were on particular days, in order to analyse the cumulative impact and complications of treatment, which as a snapshot, can often be unreliable.